-I am an Associate Professor in the School of Geography and Development and in the Center for Latin American Studies at the University of Arizona.
+I am a Professor in the School of Geography and Development and in the Center for Latin American Studies at the University of Arizona.
 I earned a Ph.D. in geography from the University of Arizona and hold a master’s degree in public policy studies from the University of Chicago and a bachelor’s degree in government and international studies (with certification in Latin American Studies) from the University of Notre Dame.

 As a human-environment geographer and political ecologist, my research focuses on the political ecology of water and development in Latin America, water policy and water governance in Mexico, water and equity, and transformations in small-scale agriculture in northwest Mexico and Central America.
 My climate research examines the interconnections of climatic change and the vulnerability of water resources in the U.S.-Mexico border region, and climate justice in the Southwest and borderlands regions.